Failing Ukraine state plays in to Russia's hands

 Mykola Malomuzh, director of Ukraine's foreign intelligence service for five years until 2010, said Russia's target now was the presidential election - to have it postponed or make it impossible to be seen as legitimate.

-"Putin has a network of his own among the special services, pro-Russian organizations, and the old regime which wields incredible influence through the mafia-type organizations which dominate the economy here," said Malomuzh, who is also running for president on May 25.
+"Putin has a network of his own among the special services, pro-Russian organisations, and the old regime which wields incredible influence through the mafia-type organisations which dominate the economy here," said Malomuzh, who is also running for president on May 25.

 He suggested pro-Russian forces were already trying to influence the front runners in the election or lobby for its delay, although this could not be independently confirmed.